top of page

 Research Associate

-Alex Kudryavtsev (pen name: Alex Russ), PhD, is an environmental education researcher at Cornell University.
+Alex Kudryavtsev, PhD, is an environmental education researcher at Cornell University.
 He is the first editor of the Urban Environmental Education Review (Cornell University Press, 2017).
-Alex's research and teaching focuses on urban environmental education, sense of place, and social outcomes of urban agriculture education.
-He also develops and teaches online professional development courses for environmental educators. http://alexruss.org
+Alex's research and teaching focuses on urban environmental education, urban agriculture education, and civic engagement.
+He also develops and teaches online professional development courses for environmental educators.

 dsc00108-2.jpg